hoganic/FitnessApp/README.md

 # About FitGo
 It is Macronutrition brought to the masses.
 We talk Nutrition and Fitness.
 Its an application which allows you to make your own profile - login through facebook, calculate your macros (Protein,fats and carbs) and calories by providing information about yourself to our calculator (Male/Female) and we allow YOU to decide what YOU want in your meals for the day.

+So you can choose to: Lose weight/Gain weight or Maintain your weight Whatever you decide, we let you achieve
-As long as your food matches your macros its in your "diet" ;)
+And as long as your food matches your macros its in your "diet" ;)

 You can view the application at: (http://ec2-54-187-168-33.us-west-2.compute.amazonaws.com/)